Bundling SaaS with Services? Here's How to Identify Your Performance Obligations

 Scenario 3: SaaS + co-terminus PCS (support, updates, upgrades)

 Technical support and unspecified updates that start and end with the subscription.
-Under 606, these are typically a single obligation combined with the SaaS — they're a series of distinct service periods with the same transfer pattern.
+Under ASC 606, these are typically a single obligation combined with the SaaS — they're a series of distinct service periods with the same transfer pattern.
 One obligation, recognized ratably.

 Scenario 4: SaaS + non-co-terminus PCS